ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step4.md

 1. From the navigation menu, select System > Namespaces.
 2. Click New Namespace.
-3. Enter a namespace name `websphere`
+3. Enter a namespace name: `websphere`
 4. Click Add Namespace.

 In order to add a user to a namespace,